 We are asking people with complex communication needs, sometimes referred to as a significant speech disability or limited functional speech to for your participate on in a focus group., specifically for people who cannot meet their daily communication needs through conventional methods, with is also known as having complex communication needs.
 This can result from significant speech, language, and/or cognitive impairments caused from a variety of physical, sensory, and environmental causes which restrict independent communication.
 The findings from the needs assessment will help us develop the goals for our strategic plan.
 This plan will guide our implementation activities for creating systemic changes for improved service delivery at both organizations going forward.

-The PA Coalition Against Rape (PCAR) and PA Coalition Against Domestic Violence (PCADV) and PA Statewide Independent Living Council (PASILC) and Institute on Disabilities, Temple University (IOD) and Disability Rights Pennsylvania (DRP) form the Keystone collaboration and have received a three-year grant from the U.S. Department of Justice’s, Office on Violence Against Women to improve services in Pennsylvania for people with disabilities specifically those who have complex communication needs and have experienced sexual abuse or domestic violence.
-Just a suggestion, but might sound better: After receiving a three-year grant…, The PA coalition against rape, PA coalition against domestic violence,… Joined together to form the Keystone collaboration.
-This grant provides a unique opportunity for our organizations to develop a strong and sustainable collaboration.
-Same suggestions as before
+The PA Coalition Against Rape (PCAR) and PA Coalition Against Domestic Violence (PCADV) and PA Statewide Independent Living Council (PASILC) and Institute on Disabilities, Temple University (IOD) and Disability Rights Pennsylvania (DRP) form the Keystone Partnership and have received a three-year grant from the U.S. Department of Justice’s, Office on Violence Against Women to improve services in Pennsylvania for people with disabilities specifically those who have complex communication needs and have experienced sexual abuse or domestic violence.

 We hope to learn what domestic violence programs, sexual assault centers and disabilities organizations can do to improve how we serve and support people with complex communication needs. that may be victims of domestic violence, sexual assault, or stalking.
 We will not be asking about any specific experience/s of domestic violence or sexual assault that you or someone you know has been through.
 Although you or someone you know may have experienced some kind of abuse in the past, we will not be talking about that during this group.

 It’s important to note that we are not to recruiting people with complex communication needs disabilities who are survivors of sexual assault or domestic violence.
-Rather, it is about learning how people with complex communication needs we’ll be talking to groups of disability clients about how they access services generally in the community, about their experiences when attempting to access services, and what works or doesn’t work for them.
+Rather, it is about learning how access services in the community, about their experiences when attempting to access services, and what works or doesn’t work for them.

 This focus group will be held on (date), (time) and( location)